-On October 18, 2016, the Board of Industrial Insurance Appeals proposed rule amendments to WAC 263-12 Practice and Procedure.
-The link to the State Register for the proposed rules is here.
-On December 1, 2016, the BIIA held a rulemaking hearing during which no oral comments were offered.
-The Board members received and carefully considered three written comments filed prior to the rulemaking hearing.
-The BIIA adopted the proposed rules without changes on December 2, 2016.
-The rules are effective January 2, 2017.
+On May 16, 2022, the Board of Industrial Insurance Appeals (BIIA) proposed rule amendments to WAC 263-12 Practice and Procedure.
+On June 21, 2022, the BIIA held a rulemaking hearing during which no oral comments were offered.
+The Board members received and carefully considered one written comment filed prior to the rulemaking hearing.
+The BIIA adopted the proposed rules and rule amendments without changes on June24, 2022.
+The rules are effective 31 days later, on July 25, 2022.

 Reason for Adoption

 To revise the Board's rules of practice and procedure by amending WAC 263-12-092, WAC 263 12-115, WAC 263-12-117, WAC 263-12-01501, WAC 263-12-020, WAC 263-12-054, and WAC 263-12-165.
 Rules are being modified to strengthen the confidential nature of mediation conferences and claim resolution settlement conferences, to clarify that the Board will apply the telephone hearing rule standards to videoconferences, and to make housekeeping changes to eliminate the word structured from claim resolution structured settlements.
 By statute, such agreements no longer must be structured.